OwenTruong/civitdl/README.md

 ## Features to Implement
 * Save bandwidth by enabling the option to move safetensors file instead of downloading a fresh new copy in batchdir.
+* Turn it into a python package so it can be installed globally.

 ## License